 Whether you’re running for fun or training for a marathon, the right running shoes provide the proper foundation for your entire body, can help prevent injuries and make it far more enjoyable to log those miles.
+The list below provides options for the best running shoes for narrow flat feet, best running shoes for narrow feet and high arches, and even best running shoes for narrow heels.
 Ultimately, the right pair will fit well from the start and complement your running style.

 Most running shoes are designed with comfort and support in mind.
 But most running shoes are also designed for medium to wide feet.
 So what do you do if you have narrow feet?

-People who have a high arch and narrow heels face their own set of challenge.
+People who have a high arch and narrow heels face their own set of challenges.
 They are more prone to injury and stress fractures.
-Also, have a hard time finding a running shoe that will fit personal needs.
+Also, have a hard time finding a running shoe that will fit my personal needs.

 Finding the perfect running shoes for narrow heels and wide toes isn’t always an easy task, but with some trial and error and following these reviews, most people can find a shoe that will provide plenty of comfort and durability at a reasonable price.